akinsho/dotfiles/README.md

 ### Great Plugins I've Abandoned for now
-So My Vimrc is arguably overloaded with plugins so I've decided to make a little list of plugins I use which I find really helpful but am currently not using just to get back into the feel of doing these things without these awesome tools
+So My Vimrc is arguably overloaded with plugins so I've decided to make a little list of plugins I use which I find really helpful but am currently not using/am using but may not be depending on my mood just to get back into the feel of doing these things without these awesome tools

 * The syntax highlighting wars continue - `Plug 'othree/yajs.vim', { 'for': ['javascript', 'javascript.jsx']}`